 STELLAR SEASONAL EVENTS

 Events in and around Rapid City are happening year-round, but these three events top the list for the summer season.

 - Sturgis Motorcycle Rally: When bikers from across the globe want to get together, this is the event that tops their list.
 Now in its 79th year, the annual Sturgis Motorcycle Rally is a bucket list experience whether you ride or just appreciate the culture.
 The rumble never disappoints as motorcycle enthusiasts fill the streets of nearby Sturgis to check out the latest from exhibitors, cruise the Black Hills’ spectacular highways and enjoy an epic welcome.
 Rapid City offers the perfect way to experience the big event, with choice accommodations, great food and plenty of rally spirit to spare.

 - Central States Fair: Funnel cakes, corndogs, midway rides and grandstand shows – classic summer fun just doesn’t get any better than the Annual Central States Fair & Rodeo in Rapid City.
 With everything from motocross to barrel races, livestock shows to live concerts and more food-on-a-stick than you can imagine, it’s a 10-day extravaganza with everything you love about life in South Dakota.

-- Hills Alive: Back for its 32nd year, the Hills Alive free summer music festival kicks off July 14 at Main Street Square.
-The remainder of the festival takes place July 15-16 at Memorial Park minutes from Downtown Rapid City.
+- Hills Alive: The Hills Alive free summer music festival kicks off July 20th at Main Street Square.
+The remainder of the festival takes place July 20th and 21st at Memorial Park, minutes from Downtown Rapid City.
 With more than two dozen bands from all over the country, this is one of the biggest and best free family events of the summer.